 Though you are not obligated to provide us with any data we request, if you choose not to, it is possible we will not be able to provide the service you requested or adequately assess your application for a product.

 If you are ever concerned about what our basis for wanting particular personal data is, we can tell you under which category it falls and why.

 9. INTERNATIONAL DATA TRANSFERS

-However, we may, at some time, transfer your personal data to entities outside of the EEA in order to improve our service to you and assist us in our provision of products to you.
-You can be assured that if we do agree to share your information it would solely be on the basis that the recipient acts only in accordance with the agreed terms and on our instruction, so that your data rights would never be compromised.
+In certain circumstances it will be required that we transfer your personal data to entities outside of the EEA in order to improve our service to you and assist us in our provision of products to you.
+You can be assured that if we do share your information with an entity outside of the EEA it would solely be on the basis that the recipient acts only in accordance with the agreed terms and processes the data only on our instruction, so that your data rights would never be compromised.

 10. YOUR DATA RIGHTS